-- 3.1.1 The Preferential Procurement Regulations, 2017 are applicable to organs of state as contemplated in section 1 (iii) of the PPPFA and all public entities listed in Schedules 2, 3A, 3B, 3C and 3D to the PFMA, municipalities and municipal entities. - 3.1.2 These organs of state and entities referred to in 3.1.1 above are hereafter referred to as institutions in this Guide.
+- 3.1.1 The Preferential Procurement Regulations, 2017 are applicable to organs of state as contemplated in section 1 (iii) of the PPPFA, which includes all public entities listed in Schedules 2, 3A, 3B, 3C and 3D to the PFMA, municipalities and municipal entities, Parliament and provincial legislatures. - 3.1.2 These organs of state and entities referred to in 3.1.1 above are hereafter referred to as institutions in this Guide.